2024’s Top 10 Priciest Dog Breeds Revealed!

 Originally used as guardians, they became too costly for owners to keep and started disappearing.
 This breed is highly vigilant and will defend your family instantly.

 Tibetan Mastiffs are generally in good health, but they can be susceptible to inherited conditions like hip dysplasia, hypothyroidism, and eye abnormalities.
-It's a good to have them regularly tested for these issues.
+It's a good idea to have them regularly tested for these issues.

 3. Chow Chow – $11,000